 Here's the reflux regimen we use in our pediatric practice:

-Keep a diary.
-Note your baby's symptoms and jot down everyday whether they're getting better, worse, or staying about the same.
+Note your baby's symptoms and jot down everyday whether they're getting better, worse or staying about the same.
 Your observation will help your doctor prescribe the appropriate acid-controlling medicines.